Personal area (PAN) networks. Computer and Network Examples

 Example 1.
 Personal area (PAN) network.

-This example was created in ConceptDraw PRO using the Computer and Networks Area of ConceptDraw Solution Park and shows the Personal area network.
+This example was created in ConceptDraw DIAGRAM using the Computer and Networks Area of ConceptDraw Solution Park and shows the Personal area network.

 Example 2.
 Computer and Network Diagrams Solution